rajat-arora/weatherApp/README.md

 # weatherApp
 A weather app that can determine your geolocation and return the weather
+IE:
+Your address is: 123 Fake Street Florida, USA
+It's currently 33.32.
+It feels like 37.57

 ## Options
   -a, --address  Address to fetch weather for                           [string]